veeneck/ColwichHSO/content/events/parentsnight1.md

 - /images/flyers/ParentsNightOutWebOct.jpg
 - /images/flyers/ParentsNightOutWebOct.jpg
 ---
 For this fundraiser, we'll entertain your kids from 5:30pm to 9:00pm while you take the night off.
-Activites, Snacks & a Movie! $20 / child, ages 3-12.
+Activities, Snacks & a Movie! $20 / child, ages 3-12.
 Must be Potty Trained.
 [Learn more](#section1), or complete the required signup below!
 Limited to first 50 children.